Skip to main content

 • to provide information to the Coroner’s Service NI in compliance with Section 17A of the Coroners (Northern Ireland) 1959 Act;

-• to provide information in order to fulfill our statutory obligations under Freedom of Information and Data Protection legislation;
+• to provide information in order to fulfil our statutory obligations under Freedom of Information and Data Protection legislation;

 • to protect your ‘vital interests’ or in exceptional circumstances that of another person;